mvatanen/domain-map/README.md

 So basically scripts do dns queries for A,NS and MX records and resulting ip addresses are queried from maxmind for AS and country information.

-IPV4 and IPV6 scripts are seaparate on purpose.
+IPV4 and IPV6 scripts are separate on purpose.

 All data is saved to project folder and processed output goes to "your-project-name"/results folder and it contains: